parthlathiya12/django-rest-api/README.md

 ### Prerequisites

-You need to install Docker. see the [install instructions.](https://www.docker.com/get-started)
+Install Docker. see the [install instructions.](https://www.docker.com/get-started)

 Below instructions will get you a copy of the project up and running on your local machine for development and testing purposes.